bernhardneumayer/react-training/INSTRUCTOR_GUIDE.md

 - [ ] Set up dual screen: IntelliJ IDEA on left, Browser on right
 - [ ] Have Cousteau Storybook URL ready for Session 1.6

+## Understanding the Interactive UI

+**Important for instructors**: This training environment now features an interactive UI that participants will use to navigate through exercises.

+### Interactive Features

+**Sidebar Navigation:**
+- Participants use the sidebar to browse and select exercises
+- No need to manually import/uncomment exercises in code
+- Click an exercise to view it in the main panel

+**Progress Tracking:**
+- Completion status is tracked automatically via localStorage
+- Green checkmarks show completed exercises
+- Progress persists across browser sessions

+**Built-in Test Runner:**
+- Each exercise has an interactive "Run Tests" button
+- Instant feedback on solutions without leaving the UI
+- Test results display inline

+**When to Use App.tsx vs Separate Files:**
+- **Use App.tsx for**: Live coding demonstrations, explaining new concepts
+- **Use separate files for**: Creating custom examples, instructor-only demos
+- **Participants will**: Use the sidebar to navigate, not edit App.tsx
+- **During live coding**: You can still use App.tsx to demonstrate concepts, but remind participants they'll navigate via the UI for exercises

 ### IntelliJ IDEA Settings for Live Coding

 **Recommended settings for screen sharing:**